muaadhsherif/udacity-evaluates-articles-project/README.md

 ## Getting started
 1. clone the project from Github

-2. Open your dash on the project folder.
+2. Open your dash command on the project folder.

-3. enter 'npm install`.
+3. write: 'npm install`.

-4. install the plugins.

 5. You should have a key on the api to be able to use it.

 6.In the Root create a file ".env", put this line inside it:
 	API_KEY=******************** (your key).
+7. in the command write: npm run build-dev (Should open your browser on the application.)

 ## License